make-software/casper-php-sdk/docs/Entity/DeployExecutableStoredVersionedContractByHash.md

 ```php
 getVersion(): ?int
 ```
-Returns version or `null`
+Returns the version number or `null`

 ---
 ```php
 toBytes(): array
 ```
-Converts current `DeployExecutableStoredVersionedContractByHash` to byte array
+Converts current `DeployExecutableStoredVersionedContractByHash` to the byte array

 ---
 ```php